itx-informationssysteme/jobapplications/Documentation/User/Index.rst

 Extra: Contact plugin
 =====================
-There is a plugin named **Jobs: Contact Display** which simply shows the selected contacts that are defined in the plugin settings.
+There is a plugin named **Jobapplications: Contact Display** which simply shows the selected contacts that are defined in the plugin settings.
 This can be useful to include as a contact section in another page.

 Template constants